QubesOS/qubes-doc/project-security/verifying-signatures.md

-Whenever you use one of the [Qubes repositories](https://github.com/QubesOS), you should use Git to verify the PGP signature in a tag on the latest commit or on the latest commit itself (one or both may be present, but only one is required.)
+Whenever you use one of the [Qubes repositories](https://github.com/QubesOS), you should use Git to verify the PGP signature in a tag on the latest commit or on the latest commit itself.
+(One or both may be present, but only one is required.)
 If there is no trusted signed tag or commit on top, any commits after the latest trusted signed tag or commit should **not** be trusted.
 If you come across a repo with any unsigned commits, you should not add any of your own